troglobit/xplugd/README.md

 the status encoding for `XIStatusEnabled` and `XIStatusDisabled` is forwarded to the script as connected and disconnected, respectively.

+If EDID data is available from a connected display, the monitor name is passed in as fourth argument ("Optional Description") to the script.

 `~/.xplugrc` example
 --------------------